markjprice/web-dev-net9/docs/errata/errata.md

 > Thanks to [P9avel](https://github.com/P9avel) for raising [this issue on January 14, 2025](https://github.com/markjprice/web-dev-net9/issues/32).

-In the note box at the end of this section, I wrote, "The relative path to the Umbraco backoffice for your website is `\umbraco`.
-So, the absolute link to the website will be `https:\\localhost:5131\` and the absolute link to the website will be `https:\\localhost:5131\umbraco`."
+In the note box at the end of this section, I wrote, "The relative path to the Umbraco backoffice for your website is `/umbraco`.
+So, the absolute link to the website will be `https://localhost:5131/` and the absolute link to the website will be `https://localhost:5131/umbraco`."

-I mistakenly repeated, "the absolute link to the website", so I should have written, "The relative path to the Umbraco backoffice for your website is `\umbraco`.
-So, the absolute link to the website will be `https:\\localhost:5131\` and the absolute link to the Umbraco backoffice will be `https:\\localhost:5131\umbraco`."
+I mistakenly repeated, "the absolute link to the website", so I should have written, "The relative path to the Umbraco backoffice for your website is `/umbraco`.
+So, the absolute link to the website will be `https://localhost:5131/` and the absolute link to the Umbraco backoffice will be `https://localhost:5131/umbraco`."

 And I had previously written a note box before Step 17, "The Umbraco backoffice is accessed through the `/umbraco` relative path, so for our project, it is at the following link: https://localhost:5131/umbraco."